 Not sure what this is all about?
 This is a report on one of the property candidates for our crowdfunding campaign to create a co-owned co-operative coliving space!
-A visit is scheduled for the 29th June at 11am, this will be updated and video posted shortly after.
-This visit will not be participatory as it may need to be deferred, however if you're in the area you're welcome to coordinate with Jacob.
+This property was sold just before our visit was scheduled.😭

 - ➖ more convoluted access — with change or pickup, and slightly longer

 - ➖ restaurants and shops require drive, but one on doorstep

 - ◾️ swaps 30min walk for 25mins drive when going to town

 - ◾️ swaps noise from sexy railway line for a road

 - ◾️ on a quieter, larger river

 - ◾️ less impressive nature but on doorstep